splunk/splunk-connect-for-kubernetes/README.md

 `indexRoutingDefaultIndex` is the Splunk index used for the events from the default Kubernetes namespace

 Warning: Before enabling this feature it is essential to have Splunk indexes created which map to your Kubernetes namespaces.

-Example:
+For example:
+Consider the following kubernetes namespace to splunk index topology.
 * (Namespace) -> (Splunk Index)
 * kube-system -> kube-system
 * kube-public -> kube-public
 * default -> indexRoutingDefaultIndex
+For this topology to work appropriately we have to create the splunk indexes "kube-system", "kube-public" and the value of indexRoutingDefaultIndex.

 # Maintenance And Support